- Composer of Brazilian music.

 - Supporting artists and their creative habits through wellness.

 - Small changes add up to big things.

 Hi!
 I'm Rebecca Hass.

 I’m a pianist and composer in St. Paul, Minnesota, who is addicted to Brazilian rhythms and bringing joy to others through music.
 I write compositions spanning a variety of fun topics, from samba grooves to crime-fighting manatees.

 I perform locally with Brazilian percussion group Batucada do Norte, and Modern Spark Trio, a piano trio with diverse repertoire spanning classical, jazz, rock, folk, world music, and modern composition.
 I also perform solo, and as an accompanist.
-Learn more here.
+(Learn more here.)

 Over the last several years, I arranged several Brazilian tunes for solo piano, which led to finding my own voice and shifting my focus to original composition.
-In 2017, I even did 2 100-day projects in which I wrote 8 measures per day, while being otherwise extremely busy (it is possible, and actually really fun keeping a daily habit!)
+In 2017, I even did 2 100-day projects in which I wrote 8 measures per day, while being otherwise extremely busy (it is possible, and actually really fun to keep a daily habit!)
 I now publish one new composition a month, available in my sheet music store.

 It’s been a long journey, but I finally feel a sense of ease/satisfaction in my creative life.